-Classes consist of beading techniques with an emphasis on intricate designs and personal style as they apply to necklaces, earrings, pins, watches, etc. We will discuss pricing and marketing of finished projects.
+Classes consist of beading techniques with an emphasis on intricate designs and personal style as they apply to necklaces, earrings, watches, etc. We will discuss pricing and marketing of finished projects.
 This class has good information for the beginner, as well as the more advanced.
 Students will have the opportunity to learn knotting with silk or S-Lon, the correct beading wire for specific techniques, head pin use for earrings, several Kumihimo patterns.
 Also, I am working up a few new leather/bead projects.
 Beads, stringing materials, findings and tools will be available for purchase from the instructor.
 I encourage you to bring a few wire work, metal clay, or silver projects you might have that you wish to incorporate into your beaded work.
 To see examples of student’s work: beckypatellisjewelrydesigns on Facebook.
 Or William Holland Exchange on Facebook.

 Soft Soldering - Becky Patellis